jeffijoe/jQuery-Validator/README.md

         propertyValue: propValue, // The value of the property
-        configObject: config, // The config object of the current validation routine. dataObject:data // The data object of the current input. ( same as input.data() ) };
+        configObject: config, // The config object of the current validation routine. dataObject:data // The data object of the current input. ( same as input.data() )
+        messageMutator: function(paramObj, errorMessage) { return newErrorMesage ...} // A message mutator function for changing the error message before displaying it.
+See the CheckboxGroup plugin for an example.
+    };
 ```